AIM-Harvard/pyradiomics/README.md

 [documentation](http://pyradiomics.readthedocs.io/en/latest/installation.html).

 ### Docker
 PyRadiomics also supports [Dockers](https://www.docker.com/).
+Currently, 2 dockers are available:

-Currently, the only docker available is a [Jupyter notebook](http://jupyter.org/) with PyRadiomics pre-installed with example Notebooks.
-To build the Docker:
+The first one is a [Jupyter notebook](http://jupyter.org/) with PyRadiomics pre-installed with example Notebooks.

-    docker build -t radiomics/notebook .
+To get the Docker:

+    docker pull radiomics/pyradiomics:latest

 The `radiomics/notebook` Docker has an exposed volume (`/data`) that can be mapped to the host system directory.
 For example, to mount the current directory: